StreamAMG/mediaplatform-documentation-portal/docs/sdk/Java.md

-The following helper function can be used in Java to generate a kSession Token so a client can access MediaPlatform Content.
+The following helper function can be used in Java to generate a KSession Token.
+This Token can then be used to access MediaPlatform Content.

 Simply copy the following class into Java Project.